andyatkinson/andyatkinson.github.io/book-contest.md

 ---
 layout: page
 permalink: /book-contest
-title: Book Contest
+title: Book Giveaways
 ---

 ## Win a signed copy at EuRuKo or Rails World!

 Win a signed copy of [High Performance PostgreSQL for Rails](/pgrailsbook) in September.
 Must be present to win.

-🇧🇦 We'll have two signed copies given away at EuRuKo, the European Ruby conference, facilitated by my friend and presenter Karen Jex.
+🇧🇦 We'll have two signed copies given away at EuRuKo, the European Ruby conference, facilitated by my friend and [presenter Karen Jex](https://x.com/andatki/status/1825864383320215784).

 🇨🇦 And I'll personally be handing out around 5 copies at Rails World in Toronto, Canada.